8-minute read

 Generation forecasting

 Solar irradiance, cloud cover, wind speed, and temperature all influence generation forecasts.
 Equipment performance also plays a significant role, as degradation in solar panel efficiency or wind turbine functionality can impact overall energy production.
-By considering these variables, utilities can develop reliable forecasts that work in conjunction with a proper DER orchestration strategy to optimize and maintain balance of renewable resources, avoiding over-reliance on traditional generation sources.
+By considering these variables, utilities can develop DERs forecasting that works in conjunction with a proper orchestration strategy to optimize and maintain balance of renewable resources, avoiding over-reliance on traditional generation sources.
+Utilities also learn from these forecasts to improve their generation strategies, enhancing their ability to manage and integrate renewable energy sources effectively.

 Energy storage forecasting